ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 As a building block, we analyze the _snake-eye resistance_ property for general PKE schemes.
 We construct a new lattice-based PKE scheme, LWEmongrass that is provably snake-eye resistant and has better efficiency than the PVW scheme underlying OMRp2.
-Note that the major change we made in this implementation based on prior work (i.e., perfOMR) is the clue key and clue genberation; all other building blocks for the main functionality of OMR are essentially the same.
+Note that the major change we made in this implementation compared to prior work (i.e., perfOMR, see below) is the clue key and clue generation; all other building blocks for the main functionality of OMR are mainly the same and thus we only made small changes to accmondate our parameter changes.
-Other building blocks (including clue key/detection key/clue generations) for retrievak are directly inherited from prior works.
 We also show that the natural candidates (e.g., RingLWE PKE) are not snake-eye resistant.